When to fly

 In the past, the city was famous for the 'three j's' - jute, jam and journalism.
 There are lots of reminders of the city's more recent history - the D.C.
 Thomson building is still the company's headquarters today, and visitors will be delighted to find a statue of the Beano's Desperate Dan in the central shopping area.
 The jute mills are now gone, but Cox's Stack a chimney that was part of the former Camperdown Jute Mill remains intact, and is another Dundee landmark.

-History fans may be interested in the city's older structures, such as 15th century St. Mary's Church or 16th century Claypott's Castle, an outstanding Z plan building in the West Ferry district.
+History fans who take cheap flights to Dundee can explore the city's older structures, such as 15th century St. Mary's Church or 16th century Claypott's Castle, an outstanding Z plan building in the West Ferry district.
 A visit to RSS Discovery is essential.
 This famous locally built ship took Captain Scott and his crew on their remarkable Antarctic Expedition, and has now been returned to Discovery Point where she will remain.

 The city is surrounded by magnificent countryside, and walking, climbing, horse riding and cycling are popular activities.
 A walk up The Dundee Law, an extinct volcano topped by an impressive war memorial, will afford you superb panoramic views over the city and the Firth of Tay and north to the Sidlaw hills.